0xff23/giphy-imglist/README.md

 # GIPHY - Gifs list

+- TableViewCell dispalying: Gif, Added on, Raiting and Username.
 - Simple navigation from main tableViewController to DetailViewController
 - DetailViewController - displaying selected GIF
 - SDWebImage - was used for caching and lazy loading.